Migrating from VitePress to docmd

 Step 3: Manual Configuration

 VitePress configures navigation in its config file and uses Vue components inside Markdown.
-You will need to translate these to docmd.
+You must translate these to docmd.

 1. Navigation Setup